 Our specially designed program and integrated support systems teach students to trust themselves and others, gain confidence and self-esteem, and meet the challenges of college and everyday life.

-To succeed at Stevenson, a prospective student should have the skills needed for college prep academic work.
+To succeed at Stevenson, prospective students should have the skills needed for college prep academic work.
 They should also be in a period of emotional stability so that they can make best use of Stevenson’s program.

 Stevenson has one of the more diverse student bodies in the NYC independent system.
 Our community typically includes individuals of different races, cultural backgrounds, socio-economic conditions, gender identities and LGBTQ students.
 We prize our accepting school culture and believe it makes a meaningful difference in broadening our community’s perspective.